redbrick/open-governance/documents/Constitution.md

 **6.18** The Webmaster is also tasked with advising and assisting other clubs and societies in their endeavours to publicise themselves on the web.

-**6.19** The Helpdesk role is to answer the system-related questions of the Society's membership, and to detail, organise, and implement beneficial tutorials for the Members.
+**6.19** The Helpdesk role shall answer the system-related questions of the Society's membership, and to detail, organise, and implement beneficial tutorials for the Members.

 **6.20** The Events Officer shall have the responsibility of organising all receptions and events held by the Society.